joaomdmoura/machinery/README.md

 Don't forget to check the [Machinery Docs](https://hexdocs.pm/machinery).

-If you want a full tutorial you might wan to consider check [State Machine in Elixir with Machinery](http://joaomdmoura.com/articles/state-machine-in-elixir-with-machinery)
+If you want a full tutorial you might wan to consider check [State Machine in Elixir with Machinery](http://joaomdmoura.com/articles/state-machine-in-elixir-with-machinery), keep in mind that this might be outdates

 - [Installing](#installing)
 - [Declaring States](#declaring-states)